-E. Notice of Termination (NOT)
+1. Notice of Termination (NOT)

-Dischargers shall submit a Notice of Termination (NOT) when coverage under this General Permit is no longer needed.
-A NOT shall contain the Waste Discharge Identification Number (WDID) or Compliance Inspection (CI) number, and the name and address of the Discharger.
-The NOT shall be signed and dated by the Discharger certifying that the discharge associated with Permit No. CAG994004 has been eliminated or that there has been a change in ownership.
-Upon submission of the NOT, the Discharger is no longer authorized to discharge wastewater associated with this General Permit.
+Dischargers shall submit a Notice of Termination (NOT) when coverage under this General NPDES Permit is no longer needed.
+A NOT shall contain the Waste Discharge Identification Number (WDID), the Compliance Inspection # (CI #) the name and address of the Discharger.
+The NOT shall be signed and dated by the Discharger certifying that the discharge associated with the General NPDES Permit No. CAG834001 has been eliminated.
+Upon submission of the NOT, the Discharger is no longer authorized to discharge wastewater associated with this General NPDES Permit.